DoubleDave's Pizzaworks

 DoubleDave's Pizzaworks is a chain of pizza restaurants based in Austin, Texas.
-The first restaurant was founded by David Davydd Miller in College Station, TX in 1984.
+The first restaurant was founded by David Davydd Miller in College Station, Texas in 1984.
 Charles M. Thorp, Jr. is the CEO.
 In addition to several varieties of pizza the chain is famous for its 'Peproni Rolls'.

+As of 2018 there were about 40 locations in Texas, two locations in Oklahoma, and one location in Colorado.

+History

+David Davydd Miller opened the first DoubleDave's Pizzaworks in 1984 in College Station, Texas.
+DoubleDave's soon became popular with students and staff from the nearby Texas A&M University.